 Winter Storm Kits for your Car

 Most people don’t really take notice of this as a major emergency right when it happens – it’s not even a blip on their radar.
-They don’t react because when the power goes off, it’s usually back on within a matter of hours.
-They’re used to the city coming to their rescue and making sure everything’s running as it should.
+They don’t react because when the power goes off, it’s usually back on within a matter of minutes or hours.
+They’re used to the utility company coming to their rescue and making sure everything’s running as it should.
 In times of bad weather, it’s usually back on within a few days at the most.
 When everything is restored to normal, people forget about the interruption and annoyance to their daily routine and life goes on.

 It didn’t work out quite that way for the folks in Puerto Rico following Hurricane Maria where most of the island suffered without power for months on end, taking 11 months to fully restore power to everyone on the island.
 Following 2008 Hurricane Ike in the greater Houston area, they were without power for 16 days.
 In 1996 following an ice storm hitting Washington state and Idaho, large portions of the region were without power for 14 days.
 Kansas residents experienced power outages for days and weeks following winter ice storms affecting the entire state in 1984, 1998, 2002, 2005, and 2007.
 Through 2000 and 2001, California experienced a power crisis leaving its residents without power intermittently for more than a year.